-These sweet Banana Blueberry Muffins are made with ripe bananas and fresh, juicy blueberries.
-Homemade fruit-filled muffins are a delicious make-ahead breakfast, and they’re freezer-friendly, too!
+These sweet Banana Blueberry Muffins are made with ripe bananas and fresh blueberries.
+The perfect combination of banana bread and blueberry muffins!

 Crazy Moist Banana Blueberry Muffins!

 Just when you thought Blueberry Muffins couldn’t get any better, I went ahead and added in banana!
 Honestly, it was out of pure necessity, as I had some old bananas to use up, but it turned out to be a delicious discovery!
-Two fruits, one muffin.
-Pure deliciousness.
-These simple homemade muffins are an absolute delight.
-The tangy blueberries combine with the rich banana flavor for a sweet, fruit-flavored explosion that you don’t want to miss.
+Two of my favorites in one place: banana bread and blueberry muffins!
+These simple homemade muffins are perfect for make-ahead breakfasts, brunch, or just to use up some old bananas.
+The sweet blueberries combine with the banana flavor perfectly.

 What Makes these Muffins so Good?

 - The texture: Extra moist and cake-like thanks to the combo of banana and sour cream

 - Ease of Prep: Just a bowl and a spoon, no mixer required!